Floflis/docs-source/docs/layers.md

 * NodeJS
 * Dat protocol

-### PRO version

-Floflis Core PRO, despite its name, is totally free.
+## Soil

-Floflis Core can be upgraded to its PRO version, which contains:
+Floflis Core can be upgraded to Soil layer, which contains:

-* CLI web browser (Lynx)
+* CLI web browser (elinks)
 * CLI games
 * Sounds
 * Audio player

-## Substratum
+## Grass

 Initially thought for Playstation 2.
-Contains a very basic UI (remembers Windows 1/3) that remembers a CLI, although can render some graphics.
+Contains a very basic UI (remembers Windows 1/3), although can render some graphics.

 * IPFS (with improvements to be lightweight)
 * Ethereum system/APIs